Dammmmilare/goph419-f2024-lab02-stOJ/README.md

 HOW TO INSTALL

 NOTE!!!: Cloning my remote repository to your local machine;
-For You have to download and edit my source code and other project files, you will need to clone my repository from the remote on GitHub.
+For You to download and edit my source code and other project files, you will need to clone my repository from the remote on GitHub.
 Here are the steps:

 1. Open a terminal session on your local machine.